EBISPOT/EJP-Ontology/README.md

 ## Stage 1:
 Metadata to describe each of the resource types e.g. Biobank, Terminology/ontology, Gene database The next step will be to break down common metadata elements shared across these resources.
-For example, can you search these resources by disease, and if so which disease ontology do they use.
-Other things you might search by would be genes, variants, phenotype/traits or tissue/sample type.
+For example, search these resources by disease, and if so which disease ontology to use.
+Other things might include search by genes, variants, phenotype /traits or tissue/sample type.
 Identify the metadata fields and select the core ontology for use by the centralised registry.
 As individual resources may use their own ontology there will need to be a translation layer, possibly facilitated by OxO.